ark-lang/ark/SYNTAX.md

 # JAYFOR SPECIFCATION
 We aim to make Jayfor's syntax unique, concise, and easy to get around.
 We've tried to get rid of some of the annoying flaws [we felt] affect us most commonly while programming.

+PLEASE NOTE THAT THIS LANGUAGE IS STILL IN ITS EARLY STAGES, AND ANYTHING IN THIS DOCUMENT COULD CHANGE AT ANY TIME.

 ## Expressions
 Jayfor is still under construction, this affects expressions as they aren't fully implemented yet!
 An expression like this: